lebe-dev/mail-utilities-wizard/README.md

 ## RoadMap

+1. Support optional password access
-1. Support state for each location
+2. Support state for each location
-2. Remember about counters via mail
+3. Remember about counters via mail